Ryan Seacrest still hosting Oscar coverage for E!

 Hardy worked for Seacrest from 2007-13.
 She claims she was terminated in retaliation for reporting Seacret's alleged behavior, according to a letter obtained by CNN that Hardy's attorney sent to E!, NBC Universal and representatives for Seacrest back in November.

-Actress Bellamy Young, best known for her role on "Scandal," called on Seacrest to step away from his Oscar hosting duties.
+Actress Bellamy Young, best known for her role on "Scandal," called on Seacrest to step away from his Oscar hosting duties while on the red carpet at the Monday premiere of "A Wrinkle in Time."

-"This is the time to step aside and let someone of equal talent who is beyond reproach to be in charge," Young told Variety on the red carpet for "A Wrinkle in Time."
+"This is the time to step aside and let someone of equal talent who is beyond reproach to be in charge," she told Variety.

+On Tuesday, after Seacrest released his statement, Young walked back her comments, telling The Hollywood Reporter that she had spoken "about something I had no first hand knowledge of."

 This will be the first Academy Awards to take place since Hollywood was forced to contend with rampant sexual harassment in the entertainment world and the birth of the Time's Up movement, which aims to end sexual harassment and misconduct in all industries.